cr0hn/enteletaor/doc/source/advanced.rst

 Streaming mode
 ______________

 Some times we could want listen new messages available in broker in real time .
-If we use ``--streaming`` option, enteleteaor will wait for new messages:
+If we use ``--streaming`` option, enteletaor will wait for new messages:

 .. code-block:: bash
     :linenos:
     :emphasize-lines: 17-20

-    # enteleteaor tasks raw-dump -t 10.10.0.10 --streaming
+    # enteletaor tasks raw-dump -t 10.10.0.10 --streaming
     [ * ] Starting Enteletaor execution
     [ * ]   - Trying to connect with server...
     [ * ]   Found process information: